 An archive of Kathryn’s posts can be found HERE.

 Kathryn Craft writes stories that seek beauty and meaning at the edge of darkness.
 Rich with material for further thought or discussion, her novels make a great choice for book clubs.
+She has also contributed chapters to Author in Progress and The Complete Handbook of Novel Writing from Writers Digest Books.

 The Art of Falling (2014, Sourcebooks)